Home » behavior

 Is Your Behavior Sabotaging Your Marriage?

-I remember once when I was seeking the Lord in order to save my marriage and I heard the Lord remind me in a gentle way, that I had reaped what I had sown.
+I remember once when I was seeking the Lord in order to save my marriage.
+The Lord reminded me in a gentle way that I had reaped what I had sown.

 I knew right away that He was not putting the blame on me for anything Janet was doing wrong.
 He was simply letting me see how I had destroyed our marriage with the hurtful ways I had treated her.